davidjb/itunes-change-play-count/README.md

 iTunes doesn't even need restarting so you can just start using the script.

 ## Usage

-This script works by using AppleScript to prompt for a new playcount to set for any songs that are currently selected in the iTunes user interface.
-So in
-short:

 1. Install the script.
 1. Select the track(s) you wish to change playcounts for.